This page lists questions 34 to 44 of the European Medicines Agency's questions and answers on presubmission guidance.

-The EMA shall ensure that the opinion of the CHMP is given within 210 days (less any clock-stops for the applicant to provide answers to question from the CHMP) in accordance with the following standard timetable, which can be shortened in exceptional cases (see Request for accelerated assessment).
+The EMA shall ensure that the opinion of the CHMP is given within 210 days (less any clock-stops for the applicant to provide answers to question from the CHMP) in accordance with the below standard timetable, which can be shortened in exceptional cases (see, Request for accelerated assessment).

 At the latest by Day 120, adoption by CHMP of request for GMP/GLP/GCP inspection, if necessary (Inspection procedure starts).

 121* Submission of the responses, including revised SmPC, labelling and package leaflet texts in English.

 Restart of the clock.

 * Target dates for the submission of the responses are published on the EMA website CHMP meeting

 After receipt of the responses, the CHMP will adopt a timetable for the evaluation of the responses.
 In general the following timetable will apply: